dprojects/getDimensions/Docs/README.md

 This type of report is very useful to divide furniture parts into categories.
 It can be used for `grain direction`, `detailed edgeband`, `wood type`, `wood color` or for any other category.
 Also, the `Thickness` column is just after the `Name` column.
 This is because if You go to cutting chipboards service, first You give `wood color`, second the `thickness`, next `dimensions` and `quantity` at the end.
 This aproach simplifies the more detailed ordering process.

-* To create quantity report just set `Report type` variable to `g` and run the macro:
+* To create the group report just set `Report type` variable to `g` and run the macro:

     ![ReportTypeG001](https://raw.githubusercontent.com/dprojects/getDimensions/master/Docs/Screenshots/ReportTypeG001.png)

 **Note:** For this report type, You need to have exact folder tree structure in Your furniture project.
 The idea behind this is that each element needs to have parent folder or also grandparent folder.
-First the grandparent folder is getting and if there is no grandparent there will be parent folder name at the report.
-For the `Pad` furniture part, the `Body` object is considered as parent folder, so to add grandparent folder the `Pad` needs to be in the parent folder (e.g. named `Furniture_pad`).
+First the grandparent folder is getting and if there is no grandparent folder there will be parent folder name at the report.
+For the `Pad` furniture part, the `Body` object is considered as parent folder.
+To add grandparent folder for `Pad` it needs to be in the parent folder (e.g. named `Furniture_pad`) together with its `Body`.

 For more details see: [Wood Properties - grain, type, color, etc.](#wood-properties---grain-type-color-etc) section.

 ### e - report type

 This type of report is designed for more advanced edge report.
 It is mostly used for edgeband.
 Also You can verify if Your 3D model have correctly applied veneer.
 This type of report recognize automatically if the covered `face` is `surface` or `edge` type.
 Also shows the dimension for `edge` type of face and given veneer description.

-* To create quantity report just set `Report type` variable to `e` and run the macro:
+* To create the extended edge report just set `Report type` variable to `e` and run the macro:

     ![ReportTypeE001](https://raw.githubusercontent.com/dprojects/getDimensions/master/Docs/Screenshots/ReportTypeE001.png)

 **Note:**

-		* Each column represents `face` object number from 3D model.
+* Each column represents `face` object number at 3D model.
 * If Your furniture part `Height` is `Thickness` the `1`, `2`, `3`, `4` will be `edges`, and `5`, `6` will be `surfaces`.
-If Your 3D model is designed differently the column `5`, `6` may be covered with venner but this will be recommend as `edge` type.
+If Your 3D model is designed differently the columns `5`, `6` may be covered with veneer but this will be recognized as `edge` type.
 * Some transformations can have more than 6 faces.
-To apply veneer correctly make sure You add `face color` at base object only.
+To apply veneer correctly for transformation make sure You add `face color` at base object only.
+You have to change the base object visibility first.
 * This type of report can exceed a single TechDraw page.
 To export this type of report just see the [Report - export](#report---export) section.

 ### c - report type

 This type of report is totally custom and it is supported only for `Pad` furniture parts.
 It can be used as additional report for any other type of report.
 This type of report can provide such information as: offset, radius, doweling, holes, bar codes, reference numbers, detailed edge banding or any other description You add for dimension (`constraints name`).

-* To create quantity report just set `Report type` variable to `c` and run the macro:
+* To create the constraints report just set `Report type` variable to `c` and run the macro:

     ![ReportTypeC001](https://raw.githubusercontent.com/dprojects/getDimensions/master/Docs/Screenshots/ReportTypeC001.png)

 **Note:**

 * Eeach row represents `constraints name` description.
 * The `Length` dimension is the `Length` dimension for `Sketch > Pad` option.
 * This type of report can exceed a single TechDraw page.
 To export this type of report just see the [Report - export](#report---export) section.

-		* For more details see: [Constraints - totally custom report](#constraints---totally-custom-report) section.
+For more details see: [Constraints - totally custom report](#constraints---totally-custom-report) section.

 ## Visibility